Matgenius04/shovelmates-minnehack-2023/unit-testing/README.md

 npm run apitest -- debug
 ```

 Let me know if you'd like anything else added.
-So far the api testing is incomplete
+So far the api testing is incomplete.
+It doesn't quite test getting all the help requests yet for volunteers